Register Forgot login?

 >> Artist links <<

 Do NOT add links to interviews, nor to links to the artist's BAND homepage unless you link directly to a detailed section about the artist.
-For example, for Steve Harris, linking to Steve Harris @ Ironmaiden.com is acceptable, because that link contains a detailed biography with information not present on the artist page.
+For example, for Steve Harris, linking to his page on Ironmaiden.com is acceptable, because that link contains a detailed biography with information not present on the artist page.
 But linking only to Ironmaiden.com directly on Steve Harris's artist page is useless, since that link is already present on the Iron Maiden page.
-Exception: if Steve Harris played in a non-metal band, it would be OK to add a link to this band on his artist page.
+Similarly, if Steve Harris has a personal homepage, do not add it to Iron Maiden's page; add it to his artist page instead.
+Exception: if Steve Harris played in a non-metal band, it would be OK to add a link to this band on his artist page, under the link category Unlisted bands.

 In other words, link to pages related to the artist as a PERSON and not his/her bands, unless those bands are not on the site (such as non-metal bands).
 Keep band links to the band pages.